DatepollSystems/dfx-common/projects/dfx-bootstrap-table/README.md

 If you are not using the `NgbTableDataSource`, but instead implementing custom logic to sort your data, listen to the sort's `(ngbSortChange)` event and re-order your data according to the sort state.
 If you are providing a data array directly to the table, don't forget to call `renderRows()` on the table, since it will not automatically check the array for changes.

+#### 6. Pagination

+To paginate the table's data, add a <dfx-ngb-pagination> after the table.

+If you are using the NgbTableDataSource for your table's data source, simply provide the DfxNgbPagination to your data source.
+It will automatically listen for page changes made by the user and send the right paged data to the table.

+Otherwise if you are implementing the logic to paginate your data, you will want to listen to the paginator's (page) output and pass the right slice of data to your table.

 ### Advanced data sources

 The simplest way to provide data to your table is by passing a data array.
 More complex use-cases may benefit from a more flexible approach involving an Observable stream or by encapsulating your data source logic into a DataSource class.